 What are the best features and functions?
-You might want to consider incorporating some of the five capabilities on this intranet wish list.
+You might want to consider some of the five capabilities on this list:

 Keeping a steady stream of fresh content is important for maintaining your intranet’s relevance.
-But if you have to wait for your IT department to upload new material or make even the smallest change, then you lose some critical momentum.
-Your content can be old news by the time it’s posted.
-Look for an intranet solution that makes it easy for people on the communications team to maintain the site.
+If you have to wait for your IT department to upload new material or make even the smallest change, your content could be old news by the time it’s posted.
+Look for an intranet solution that makes it easy enough for people on the communications team to maintain the site.

 When the tools employees use day in and day out are just a click away, that saves them time and hassle.
-When a directory makes it easy for them to find other people in the organization, that helps too.
-But what about all those other documents and files that employees need less frequently?
+A directory that makes it easy to find people helps too.
+But what about all those documents and files that employees need less frequently?
 Just because it’s on the intranet doesn’t mean it’s easy to find.
 Disciplined meta tagging and a good search function can make all the difference.

 Does an engineer in London see the same content as a supply chain manager in Atlanta?
-Do employees of different brands in your holding company see content that’s specific to their brands?
-Most platforms can now point meaningful content to employees, based on their geography, their business unit and/or their job function.
+Do employees of different brand in your holding company see content that’s specific to their brand?
+Most platforms can now point meaningful content to employees based on their geography, their business unit, and/or their job function.
 It’s like having the content curated to individual needs.

-Your intranet can be a lively main street where employees bump into each other and share their latest news — if they’re able to upload content.
+Your intranet can be a lively Main Street where employees bump into each other and share their latest news — if they’re able to upload content.
 You can open this capability to everyone in the company, or you can train and approve content managers to represent each division or location in your organization.
-At the very least, you can allow employees to post comments on existing content.
+At the very least, you can allow employees to post comments.